vegaprotocol/documentation/docs/concepts/deposits-withdrawals.md

 Assets used for trading, paying fees, funding rewards, and providing liquidity need to be deposited using a bridge contract, and can be withdrawn back into an Ethereum wallet if they are not being used for margin or liquidity commitment.

 :::tip Tools you'll need
-To deposit or withdraw, you'll need a [Vega Wallet](../tools/vega-wallet/index.md).
+To deposit or withdraw, you'll need a [Vega Wallet](../tools/vega-wallet/index.md) and an Ethereum wallet, such as Metamask.
 :::

 ### Deposits